robang74/roberto-a-foglietta/333-the-dilemma-ai-vs-human-decision-making.md

 ### AI is a game changer

 AI is a game changer in terms of productivity, it is a technology that can transform some professional activities into commodities.
-Not because AI is particularly smart, because those professional activities rely on a substantial amount of {routinely, schematic, bureocratic} tasks.
+Not because AI is particularly smart, because those professional activities rely on a substantial amount of {routinely, schematic, bureaucratic} tasks.

 Despite common perception, this will not lead towards a great number of people who will lose their job or professional activities simply because AI will be used by the masses.
 They will end up into a "cul-de-sac" **only** because of their resistance to the changement rather than leverage their human-side to escalate towards a more profitable business or activity.